codevalley/zerodown/README.md

    mkdir -p content/projects
    ```

 3. Add Markdown files to the new section.
+That's it! 🎉

-### Creating a New Theme
+### 🎨 Creating a New Theme

 1. Add a new CSS file in the `styles/` directory:
    ```bash